Austoe6/tech-blog/src/content/blog/2018-06-28-how-kenyans-suppress-their-own-innovation-sector.md

 title: How Kenyans suppress their own innovation sector
 date: '2018-06-28T17:49:40+03:00'
 thumbnail: /img/filmmaker-2838945_1920.jpg
+description: >-
-description: 'Kenyan politics will cripple its innovation sector, be warned! '
+  Welcome to TechGenius Kenya.
+Kenyan politics will cripple its innovation sector, be warned!
+Innovation in Kenya is stagnant.
+We've put lot of focus on our politics and forgot that Kenya needs to grow both political and Technological.
 category: news
 author: Austin Okhala
 featured: true